jollyjerr/knowledge/math/algebra/polynomials.md

 ```
 (3x^2 + 6x - 8) + (-12x^2 + 1) // remove parens (here with understood 1 multiplied)
 3x^2 + 6x - 8 - 12x^2 + 1
-3x^2 - 12x^2 + 6x - 8 + 1 // group decending by degree
+3x^2 - 12x^2 + 6x - 8 + 1 // group descending by degree
 -9x^2 + 6x - 7
 ```

 ## Multiplication

-Use the [distributive property](./operations.md) then combine like terms In multivariable, remember the rules of [like terms](./like-terms.md)
+Use the [Distributive property](./operations.md) then combine like terms In multi variable, remember the rules of [like terms](./like-terms.md)

-## Devision
+## Division

-Use the first term of the devisor to find a value that you multiply through the devisor to get the next step in long devision.
+Use the first term of the divisor to find a value that you multiply through the divisor to get the next step in long division.
-In multivariable polynomials, make sure to fully solve for the first step before bringing down the next step.
+In multi variable polynomials, make sure to fully solve for the first step before bringing down the next step.

 ```
 (x^3 + y^3) / (x + y)